Sky Sports News: 2010–present

 Sky Sports News was removed from Freeview on 23 August 2010 and replaced with Sky3+1, a one-hour timeshift Sky3.
 Approval for the DTT change was needed from the regulator Ofcom, which told Sky and multiplex licence holder Arqiva that the move "would not unacceptably diminish the capacity of the services broadcast to appeal to a variety of tastes and interests."
 Sky claimed that the move back to pay TV allowed them to improve the channel through increased editorial investment.

 The channel also previously used a different piece of music for each news programme, the most well-known of these being Republica's "Ready to Go", "The Time Is Now" by Moloko, "Surface to Air" by The Chemical Brothers, "Shooting Star" by Deepest Blue, and "Club Foot" by Kasabian.

 Sky Sports News was rebranded as Sky Sports News HQ on 12 August 2014.
 As part of the change the channel moved to Sky channel 401.
-At the same time the channel introduced an updated studio including brand new features, overhauled graphics and a new theme.
-Following the rebrand of the Sky Sports channels in July 2017, the channel was once again renamed to its original title Sky Sports News.
+At the same time the channel introduced an updated studio including new features, overhauled graphics and a new theme.
+Following the rebrand of the Sky Sports channels in July 2017, the channel returned to its original name: Sky Sports News.